Arboloom Cups at Wankdorf stadium will be optimized

 The exchange with experts from the gastronomy sector has shown that the need for sustainable packaging solutions is big.
 End customers are looking for ecological offers and challenge companies to find new solutions.

-In partnership with Caffè Spettacolo, we successfully launched a pilot with the wooden cup in autumn 2021 and gathered experience around the drinking experience.
-We are now entering the next phase of development in this collaboration.
+In partnership with Caffè Spettacolo, we successfully launched a pilot with the wooden cup in autumn 2021 and gathered valuable feedback around the drinking experience.

 As an interdisciplinary team of engineers, designers and strategists, we know about each other's experience and expertise.
 These different perspectives drive us to question new things and push boundaries.
 Biel/Bienne, as a bilingual city and gateway to French and German speaking Switzerland, creates a controversial as well as polarizing environment where new ideas emerge.